 Toll Free Hotline | 1.800.767.4845 x1

 The Hotline Committee is made up of volunteers with years of experience dealing living with VHL.
-The Hotline is available, from 8 AM to 10 PM, 7 days a week.
+The Hotline is available, from 8 AM to 10 PM ET, 7 days a week.
 The Hotline volunteers rotate coverage to help you stay connected.
 Each of them has extensive personal experience with VHL.

 Facilitated Discussion Groups

-For Patients / Caregivers: First Monday of every month, at 8 PM EST
+For Patients / Caregivers: First Monday of every month, at 8 PM ET

-For Caregivers only: Third Monday of every other month at 8 PM EST
+For Caregivers only: Third Monday of every other month at 8 PM ET

-For VHLers with low/No vision: Second Monday of every month at 8 PM EST
+For VHLers with low/No vision: Second Tuesday of every month at 7:30 PM ET

 These discussions are facilitated by Leona deVinne, a trained life coach who also brings invaluable experience as a VHL patient and caregiver.
 Each discussion has a defined topic followed by a general discussion about thriving, not just surviving, VHL.
 For more information including call-in number and monthly schedule, please contact the VHL Alliance Office.